MrS0n1CTF/Infranova-C2/README.md

 Ownership & Copyright

-Project Creator & Lead Architect: Youssef Ayman (Mr-S0n1CTF)
+Project Creator & Lead Architect: Jou (Mr-S0n1CTF)

 This project was developed as an original graduation project at: